 - Theory and practice blend to prepare candidates for the real world

 - Highly experienced faculty

-- Program is aligned with the Association for Educational Communications and Technology (AECT) and National Educational Technology Standards for Teaching (NETS-T) standards
+- Program is aligned with the International Society for Technology in Education (ISTE) Standards for Educators

 This degree equips graduates with the skills to develop and implement technological tools in the classroom and prepares them to serve as technology leaders in their schools or districts.

 - Official transcripts verifying BA/BS degree

 Phase I Foundation Courses